ali4zimi/code-challenge-v2-pub/README.md

 ##  Technical Decisions

-- The legacy code suggested a Python backend, but I chose **Node.js with NitroJS** for flexibility and familiarity.
+- Choosing a backend framework was a bit challenging.
+Based on the legacy-backend folder, it seemed the original backend might have been written in Python.
+However, I chose to implement it in Node.js using NitroJS, which I’m familiar with.
-- Ran the mock S3 service in a Docker container.
-- Started the backend separately with hot reload enabled for faster development.
+- I ran the mock S3 container separately and kept the backend running on its own with hot reload enabled for a smoother development workflow.
 - Used **Postman** to test all API endpoints during development.

 ## Most Difficult Part

 The biggest challenge was handling **CORS** when connecting the frontend to the backend.
-NitroJS didn’t have a plug-and-play solution, so I spent a few hours debugging and eventually solved it by implementing a **custom middleware** to handle `CORS preflight` request.
+So, I spent a few hours debugging and eventually solved it by implementing a **custom middleware** to handle `CORS preflight` request.

 ## If This Were a Production Feature